 Yes, non-profit pricing is available when purchasing directly from Microsoft.
 You can learn more and sign up through the Microsoft Product Donation site.
 Government and academic pricing is offered through the MOSP/Direct, EA, and Open licensing programs.
 Government pricing is also available in syndication.
 Power BI is not yet available for the US Government Community Cloud (GCC).

-No, Power BI is not available as a private, internal cloud service.
+No, the Power BI service is not available as a private, internal cloud service.
 However, with Power BI and Power BI Desktop, you can securely connect to your own on-premises data sources.
 With the On-premises Data Gateway, you can connect live to your on-premises SQL Server Analysis Services server, and other data sources.
 You can also scheduled refresh with a centralized gateway.
 If a gateway is not available, you can refresh data from on-premises data sources using the Power BI Gateway - Personal.

 Yes.
 Power BI has native apps for Android phones and tablets, iOS devices, and Windows 10 devices.
 Download one of the Power BI mobile apps from its respective store:

 The list of data sources for Power BI is extensive, but it can be grouped into the following: